A guide to offshore software development rates by country

-Building your own offshore team at ridiculously low prices might sound like a dream come true.
-But consider this: building an offshore team will always be cheaper than doing it in-house.
+Building your own offshore team at very low prices might sound like a dream come true.
+But consider this: building an offshore team will always be more cost-effective than hiring a local workforce.
 It’s one reason offshoring is such a successful model.

 But what represents good value for money when it comes to offshore development?

-In this piece, we talk about what offshore developer rates depends on, the average price of hiring developers in different countries, and how you can unlock the best value for your business.
+In this piece, we talk about what offshore developer rates depend on, the average price of hiring developers in different countries, and how you can unlock the best value for your business.

 What affects offshore software development rates?

-A survey by the Manpower group in 2018 revealed that over 45% of employers find it difficult to find ‘skilled applicants’ in engineering and IT, especially in the US and Western Europe.
+A survey by the Manpower group revealed that over 45% of employers find it difficult to find ‘skilled applicants’ in engineering and IT, especially in the US and Western Europe.

 Because of this shortage of developers, when companies do finally find talented developers they want to bring on board, they can command a high price.

 Hiring engineers in Eastern Europe and Asia, on the other hand, offers a much more economical option.
-The sizeable talent pool (coupled with the lower cost of living in these areas) means that companies can hire the best developers for their team without paying through the nose.
+The sizable talent pool (coupled with the lower cost of living in these areas) means that companies can hire the best developers for their team without paying through the nose.

 Modern tech stacks can be quite complex, and many frameworks are typically not taught in formal education.
 So, when you want to hire offshore developers with niche, in-demand skills, it’s going to cost you more.
 Developers skilled in multiple complementary disciplines will always command a higher wage, relative to their location.